 Amazon Prime Video

-Amazon Prime Video is a premium subscription service, however if you have an Amazon Prime account then you already have free access to Prime Video.
-It doesn't offer live broadcasts (so no licence is needed) but has a huge content of movies and TV shows you can play through a browser or any compatible device.
+Amazon Prime Video is a premium subscription service, however, if you have an Amazon Prime account then you already have free access to Prime Video.
+It has a huge library of movies and TV shows you can play through a browser or any compatible device, including Amazon-exclusive series.
+Amazon Prime does also offer some live broadcasts (such as Premier League football matches) for which you will need a TV licence.

 Borrowing a log in